Conclusion:

 - The altar (with its utensils) is the only item in Israel's Temple which has a literal counterpart in Heaven.
 The function of Heaven's Altar was to symbolically receive the sacrifice of First Advent Jesus - His death-penalty payment for the sins of the world.
 His death took place on Earth and His dead body was never in Heaven, so the Heavenly Altar received the honor of His Sacrifice when Jesus ascended to His Father, who IS the Heavenly Temple (Rev 21:22), shortly after His resurrection (John 20:11-18).
 Heaven's Altar also serves to symbolically receive the prayers of the martyred saints - those who have been saved by Jesus' Redemption and subsequently been martyred because of it (Rev 8:3-5).
 These prayers are now being laid upon the sacrifice of our Redeemer, signifying the utter assurance that God will fully answer them in due course.

-The Ark itself is a representation of God's heavenly throne.
+The Ark itself is a representation of God's Royal Throne.
 Consider these unmistakable similarities:

 - They continually praise God, saying "Holy, holy, holy is the Lord God, the Almighty, who was and who is and who is to come."